7hekaka/newcytosim/doc/sim/placement.md

 		...
      }

 All parameters are optional.
-See the specifications below.
+By default, `position=inside` and `orientation=random`, but other values can be specified (see below).

-Some POSITION primitives refer to the *master space*, but another space can be specified (`position = inside, my_space`).
+Some POSITION primitives refer to the *master space*, which is the case for the default `inside`, but another space can be specified (`position = inside, my_space`).
 The rotation given in `orientation` is applied before the translation specified in `position`.
 But if a second value is specified in `orientation`, this rotation will be applied after the translation.

+The orientation of the object can be specified in two ways: `orientation` or `direction` but only one of them should be specified. .
-The parameter `direction` is a alternative to `orientation`, by which one specifies a vector, rather than a full rotation.
-If `direction` is specified, `orientation` will be ignored.
+The parameter `direction` specifies a vector, while `orientation` specifies a full rotation.
+For a fiber, specifying `direction` is sufficient.

 # POSITION